-It's wired-only and can't be used wirelessly.
+The Logitech K845 is wired-only keyboard and can't be used wirelessly.

-It doesn't have many extra features.
+The Logitech K845 has few extra features.
 You can control your media from the hotkeys, FN+F5 to F11.
-Unfortunately, none of the keys can be set to macros.
+Unfortunately, you can't set any macros.

-The Cherry MX Blue switches on the Logitech K845 are loud and might bother those around you in an office setting.
+The Cherry MX Blue switches on our Logitech K845 are loud and might bother those around you in an office setting.
 It's also available in different switch types that might be quieter to type on.

 This keyboard doesn't work with any Logitech customization software.

 We tested the Logitech K845 Mechanical Illuminated Keyboard in black, which is the only size and color available for this model.
 It's available in a variety of switch types: Logitech GX Red, Blue, Brown, Cherry MX Red, and Cherry MX Blue.
 Our unit uses Cherry MX Blue switches.